How to hire a Java developer: six tactics to follow

 If you’ve already begun your search and feel like you’re running out of options, you can utilise the services of a recruiter to do all the hard work.

-Nick Phelps, Team Leader at Pearson Frank, believes this is the primary reason that people turn to external sources when they’re unsure where to look next for a developer.
+Nick Phelps, Team Leader at FRG Technology Consulting, believes this is the primary reason that people turn to external sources when they’re unsure where to look next for a developer.

 “Many companies will come to us after they’ve gone to market themselves, they’ve tried doing it, but were unsuccessful,” explains Nick.
 “Recruitment is a full-time job, so they’ll come to us as it takes a massive amount of pressure off the hiring manager and because we’re also experienced in the sector they’re looking to crack.”